joannakl/cs102/projects/project5.markdown

 - The data file should be read only once!
 Your program needs to store the data in memory resident data structures.

-- You may not use any of the collection classes that were not covered in cs101 (for this assignment, do not use `LinkedList`, `Stack`, `Queue`, `PriorityQueue`, or any classes implementing the `Map` interface).
-You can, and should, use the `ArrayList` class.
+- <span class=green markdown=1>You may not use any of the collection classes provided by Java libraries.
+In particular, you should not use `LinkedList`, `Stack`, `Queue`, `TreeSet`, `PriorityQueue`, or any classes implementing the `Map` interface).
+You can use the `ArrayList` class if you find it useful, but there is not much use for it in this project.</span>

-- You must implement the `MeteoriteLinkedList` class from scratch.
+- <span class=green markdown=1>You must implement your `BST` and `MeteoriteData` class from scratch (using the provided starting code for the `BST` class).
-You cannot use any of the built-in Java classes as its base class.
+You cannot use any of the built-in Java classes as its base class.</span>

 - You may use any exception-related classes.